 Q1: What is cloud asset management?

-Cloud asset management involves tracking, managing, and optimizing cloud resources and services across various environments to ensure efficient use, cost savings, and enhanced security.
+Cloud asset management brings asset management concepts into the modern cloud era.
+It involves tracking, managing, and optimizing cloud resources and services across various environments to ensure efficient use, cost savings, and enhanced security.

 Q2: Why is cloud asset management important?